See also

 Replacement

-Potassium replacement is indicated if:
+Potassium replacement is indicated if

-- serum potassium
+- Serum potassium <3.0 mmol/L

-<3.0 mmol/L or
+or

-<3.5 mmol/L with symptoms/signs/ECG changes
+- Serum potassium <3.5 mmol/L with symptoms, signs and/or ECG changes

-- increase maintenance potassium dose, or
+- Increasing maintenance potassium dose

-In children with stable haemodynamics and no ECG changes, aim for a gradual correction over 24-48 hours.
+In children with stable haemodynamics and no ECG changes, aim for a gradual correction over 24-48 hours

-Correct serum magnesium as necessary.
+Measure and correct serum magnesium as necessary

-- serum potassium
+- an initial serum potassium <2.5 mmol/L

-- ECG changes present
+- presence of ECG changes

 Oral/enteral dosing